Special care allowance

 The award of the special care allowance is affected by the age of the child, the place of care, the severity of the illness, and the stage of treatment:

-- When the child is under 7 years of age, special care allowance can be granted for the time of the child’s care in a hospital or outpatient clinic.
+- When the child is under 7 years of age, special care allowance can be granted for the time of the child’s care in a hospital or an outpatient clinic.
 If the child is cared for at home, special care allowance can be granted if the illness is severe and at a rapidly progressing or therapeutically challenging stage.

 Severe illnesses include for instance